-- (1) As per the contractual agreement with QatarEnergy (formerly 'Qatar Petroleum') (lessor), the Group has to return the leased facilities in their original condition at the end of the lease term.
+(1) As per the contractual agreement with Qatar Energy (formerly 'Qatar Petroleum') (lessor), the Group has to return the leased facilities in their original condition at the end of the lease term.
 The Group has assessed its contracts and recognised provisions for the costs of dismantling, installations and restoring leased labour camps amounting to QR 41.6 million.
-The labour camps mainly consists of land, accommodation and common areas including offices, mess halls and other associated facilities. - (2) During the year, the Group has entered into a lease contract with QatarEnergy (formerly 'Qatar Petroleum') (lessor), the Group has to return the leased facilities in their original condition at the end of the lease term.
-The Company has assessed its contracts and recognised provisions for the costs of dismantling, installations and restoring leased labour camps amounting to QR 3.96 million.
 The labour camps mainly consists of land, accommodation and common areas including offices, mess halls and other associated facilities.
-Further, the Group had recorded an interest expenses of QR 0.11 million in relation to unwinding of provision for decommissioning cost in the consolidated statement of profit or loss and other comprehensive income.